Lance Wallnau: Biography

-Wallnau was born to mechanical engineer and Air Force major Carl Wallnau and grew up in Pennsylvania.
+Wallnau was born to a mechanical engineer and Air Force major Carl Wallnau and grew up in Pennsylvania.
 He attended Valley Forge Military Academy and College and Lebanon Valley College and found the Christian faith during that period.
 Wallnau also worked in oil marketing in Texas for a time.
 Esther Mallett, a figure in the Pentecostal Latter Rain movement, was a primary spiritual influence on Wallnau, introducing him to the world of modern-day apostles and prophets.
 In the 1990s she made him pastor of a church, and in the following years he started marketing and publishing companies while also working as a motivational speaker and consultant.
 In 1996, Wallnau and his wife founded Lance Wallnau Ministries.

 The New Apostolic Reformation (NAR), which Wallnau is associated with, is a loosely organized neo-Charismatic Christian dominionist movement.
 Scholar André Gagné calls Wallnau "the best example" of the NAR.
 Wallnau is a member of the Eagles' Vision Apostolic Team, a group of leaders associated with the NAR.
 Within the movement, he is considered a prophet.

 During a meeting between Youth With a Mission founder Loren Cunningham and Wallnau in 2000, Cunningham told Wallnau about a message he had received from God in 1975.
 Others who purportedly were given the same message were Bill Bright (founder of Campus Crusade for Christ) and theologian Francis Schaeffer.
 They were ordered to conquer the "seven spheres" of society identified as family, religion, education, media, entertainment, business, and government.
 The concept would later be termed the Seven Mountain Mandate.
-In 2001, Wallnau met NAR leader C. Peter Wagner, who became his spiritual mentor and invited Wallnau to teach the Seven Mountains concept to his International Coalition of Apostolic Leaders; the belief spread widely through other spiritual leaders in the network, such as Chuck Pierce, Cindy Jacobs, and Dutch Sheets.
+In 2001, Wallnau met NAR leader C. Peter Wagner, who became his spiritual mentor and invited Wallnau to teach the Seven Mountains concept to his International Coalition of Apostolic Leaders, the belief spread widely through other spiritual leaders in the network, such as Chuck Pierce, Cindy Jacobs, and Dutch Sheets.
 Wallnau also began to speak on the topic to churches, businesses, and municipalities; the movement came to prominence after the 2013 publication of Wallnau's and Bill Johnson's book Invading Babylon: The 7 Mountain Mandate.